-Hailed in Strings Magazine for "style and elegance" "lyrical expressiveness," and
+Hailed for "style and elegance" and "drama and rhetoric" (Strings Magazine), and

 Eastern Music Festival